isomerpages/nlb-biblioasia/_podcast/Kueh Pie Tee/Kueh Pie Tee: A Detective Story.md

 description: ""
 third_nav_title: Kueh Pie Tee
 ---
+<p><em><a href="biblioasia.nlb.gov.sg/videos/kueh-pie-tee/" rel="noopener noreferrer nofollow" target="_blank">Kueh pie tee</a> </em>is
-<p><em>Kueh pie tee </em>is not a pie that goes with tea.
-So where did the
-name (and dish) come from?
+not a pie that goes with tea.
+So where did the name (and dish) come from?
 Award-winning cookbook author Christopher Tan combs through old newspapers and cookbooks, in search of the origins of the dish.
-PS: Dates back to 1570!</p>
+<br>PS: Dates back to 1570!</p>
 <div class="iframe-wrapper">
 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/BQRzTFvAWuk?si=LXr-M3xpiB53sKXR"></iframe>
 </div>